SeUniVr/PLC-RE/README.md

 The outputs of this execution are a histogram and statistical informations of the variable _var_.
 These informations include :
 - The mean, median, standard deviation, the maximum and minimum values.
-- The statistical distribtuions.
-Two tests are performed Chi-squared test for uniformity and Shapiro-Wilk test for normality.
+- Two tests are performed for the statistical distribution : Chi-squared test for uniformity and Shapiro-Wilk test for normality.

 ## 4.4 Business process mining